A Not so Dramatiq Change: A Celery Alternative

 {{< / highlight >}}

 Setting the level of the Actor logger to CRITICAL quiets anything less than critical, and I think the logs I were seeing were either INFO or DEBUG.
-Not the morning of the commercial.
+Not the morning we had hiked so much redundancy in here it is.

 Despite not being an exhaustive test, I’m so far impressed with Dramatiq.
 It’s chugging away nicely as I write this.
-Assuming development continues, I’ll probably continue to wonder “how can I say about it: “This is by far the best.
+Assuming development continues, I’ll probably continue to feed the machine.